eshan-sud/eshan-sud/README.md

 > [!IMPORTANT]
-> I'm on the job market!
-If you're looking to hire for software engineering role, please view my resume and reach out to me!
+> I'm currently seeking new opportunities!
+If you are hiring for a Software Engineering intern role, please feel free to check out my resume and reach out.

 <!-- ![github-header-image](https://github.com/eshan-sud/eshan-sud/assets/113531303/15b78725-3896-4a14-befa-30302e0cdf78) -->